 - FatFIRE: ”It's a level where you get to live your life at the same level as your highest-earning years, while not having to work a day job.” –

 - SlowFI: As you move towards financial independence you make adjustments for more quality of life choices even if it slows you down towards your FI date. –

 - CoastFI: With CoastFI, you've reach a threshold where you have enough to retire at a traditional age.
-You use this ‘leverage' to align your lifestyle towards what you want during your FI years.
-We at this point and love the options that have opened up for us.
+You can now use this ‘leverage' to align your lifestyle towards what you want during your FI years.
+We're at this point and love the options that have opened up for us.

 - Barista FI: With health expenses being a concern for many, I’ve seen a take on FI where you maintain a part-time job you enjoy for the insurance benefits.

 As you can probably guess from the podcast name Simplify & Enjoy, FatFIRE isn’t really a priority for us.